 On October 31, 2013, we purchased four SNFs totaling 384 beds in Indiana for \$22.2 million in cash.
 The four SNFs were added to an existing master lease, but the terms of the lease and the purchase price were based on an existing lease agreement between the seller and the lessee which was below current market conditions.
-We allocated approximately \$3.0 million to below market leases as a result of the transaction for a total investment of \$25.2 million.
+We recorded approximately \$3.0 million to below market leases as a result of the transaction for a total investment of \$25.2 million.

-We are in the process of completing our fair value allocation and expect the allocation process to be complete during the first half of 2014.
-As of December 31, 2013, we allocated approximately \$25.2 million consisting of land (\$0.7 million), building and site improvements (\$21.8 million), and furniture and fixtures (\$2.7 million).
+We completed our purchase accounting in 2014 with no change from our preliminary allocation.
+We recorded approximately \$25.2 million consisting of land (\$0.7 million), building and site improvements (\$21.8 million), and furniture and fixtures (\$2.7 million).
 We have not recorded goodwill in connection with this transaction.